Main Content Area

 The TRIS project brochure includes information about the scope of the project, outcomes to date and photos showcasing children with various rare trisomy conditions.
 Please feel free to download the brochure and share it with family members and medical professionals.

 The TRIS project will post a case study each month during 2014 to highlight long-term survivors with various trisomy conditions.
-The February case study is now posted.
+Check our Case Studies page for a complete listing.

 Each case study will include birth information, medical conditions and their resolution and developmental milestones.
 There will also be a newborn photo along with a current photo of each child.
 All case studies can be downloaded in PDF format.
 Please share them with families and medical professionals.